ibm-cloud-docs/image-templates/image-templates-faq.md

 A Public Image is an image that can be viewed and applied to a new virtual server by any {{site.data.keyword.BluSoftlayer_notm}} user. {{site.data.keyword.BluSoftlayer_notm}} currently creates public images as a solution for configuration options on different devices.
 Customers can also make images public and available to any user.
 A Private Image is an image that can be viewed only by authorized users.
-Authorized users default to any user on your account; however, images also can be shared between multiple accounts by updating the sharing options in the {{site.data.keyword.slportal_full}}.
+Authorized users default to any user on your account; however, images also can be shared between multiple accounts by updating the sharing options in the {{site.data.keyword.slportal}}.

 ## Can I capture and deploy virtual servers with my self-managed hypervisor?